Board

 Vice President

-Daniel Carr, a lifelong Brooklynite, grew up in Fort Greene, and lives in Cobble Hill with his wife and two children.
+Daniel Carr, a lifelong Brooklynite, grew up in Fort Greene, and lives in Cobble Hill with his wife and three children.
 He received a graduate degree in real estate development from Columbia and works for a private equity firm focusing on real estate investment and development.
 Growing up, he attended school in the Cobble Hill area where his mother had a medical practice on Atlantic Avenue.
 Dan’s interests lie in urban growth patterns and he serves on the Executive Committee of the Urban Land Institute of New York.

 Treasurer